RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 ---
 # Justifying Automated Testing

-There is a phenomenon called the Curse of Knowledge.
-It states that as you become more and more of an expert in a topic, you run a higher and higher risk of being completely out of touch with what it's like to learn that topic - which in turn, makes you less and less effective at teaching that topic.
+There is a phenomenon called [The Curse of Knowledge](https://www.google.com/search?q=the+curse+of+knowledge).
+It states that as you become more and more of an expert in a topic, you run a higher and higher risk of being out of touch with what it's like to learn that topic - which in turn, makes you less and less effective at teaching that topic.

 As an expert, you understand the *why* of things implicitly, because you've had the experiences and internalized